Football clubs

 1946 - Present

-The combined Bexhill Town Athletic club were Sussex County League champions in 1956-57, 1965-66 and 1966-67 before AAC split in 1969.
-Bexhill Athletic carried competing in the East Sussex League, before joining the Eastbourne & Hastings League by the 1980s.
-The rejoined the East Sussex League in 1988 and would at some point changed name to Bexhill Amateur Athletic Club.
+The merged Bexhill Town Athletic side enjoyed County League success (champions in 1956–57, 1965–66, 1966–67).
+AAC again split away in 1969, competing in the East Sussex League and later the Eastbourne & Hastings League before rejoining the East Sussex League in 1988.
+They eventually reverted to the name Bexhill Amateur Athletic Club.

 Bexhill Athletic